-For many years, yoga has been associated with the physical benefits of increased strength and flexibility, but more recently medical practitioners have realized just how helpful this practice can be for mental health too!
+For many years, yoga has been associated with the physical benefits of increased strength and flexibility, but more recently, medical practitioners have realized just how helpful this practice can be for mental health too!

 The stress relief, release of endorphins, and practice of mindfulness are beneficial for people looking to improve their mental health.
-Many mental disorders come with symptoms that create stress that only make the disorder worse.
+Many mental disorders come with symptoms that create stress that only makes the disorder worse.
 Yoga is part of a holistic treatment plan as a healthy way to cope with negative symptoms and feelings that come with many disorders.

 While you practice improving your movements, your thought process often leads to insightful discussions about life’s challenges and opportunities.
 Many times new issues to discuss in counseling will surface as you go through your movements.